Fixed-point free circle actions on 4-manifolds: Introduction

-With the preceding understood, the main theme of this paper is to recover the fiber-sum decompositions of an injective $\s^1$-four-manifold from its fundamental group.
-The main results are summarized in Theorems 1.4 and 1.5 below.
 In order to describe the results, observe that given any fiber-sum decomposition of $X$ into factors $X_i$ along $N_j$, there is an associated finite graph of groups where the vertex groups and edge groups are given by $\pi_1(X_i)$ and $\pi_1(N_j)$ respectively, such that $\pi_1(X)$ is isomorphic to the fundamental group of the graph of groups.
 Such a presentation of $\pi_1(X)$ is called a {\it Z-splitting} as each edge group $\pi_1(N_j)$ is infinite cyclic.
 An in-depth study of Z-splittings of single-ended finitely generated groups was given in \cite{RipS} by Rips and Sela; in particular, they showed the existence of certain ``universal" Z-splittings for each single-ended finitely presented group, which are called {\it canonical JSJ decompositions}.

+Theorem 1.5, which is the main technical result of this paper, asserts that the Z-splitting associated to a fiber-sum-decomposition is a canonical JSJ decomposition of the fundamental group.

 \begin{theorem} Let $X$ (resp. $X^\prime$) be a smooth $4$-manifold which is fiber-sum-decomposed into $X_i$ along $N_j$ (resp. $X^\prime_{i^\prime}$ along $N^\prime_{j^\prime}$).
 Suppose $\pi_1(X)$ (resp. $\pi_1(X^\prime)$) is single-ended and is not isomorphic to the fundamental group of a $2$-torus or a Klein bottle.
 Then the following hold. \begin{itemize} \item [{(1)}] The Z-splitting of $\pi_1(X)$ associated to the given fiber-sum-decomposition of $X$ is a canonical JSJ decomposition.\footnote{There is an annoying collapse of terminology here as a canonical JSJ decomposition of $\pi_1(X)$ corresponds {\it not} to the JSJ decomposition of the base $3$-orbifold, but to a reduced spherical decomposition of the $3$-orbifold, cf. Lemma 2.4.} \item [{(2)}] Assume further that the submanifolds $N_j$, $N^\prime_{j^\prime}$ are null-homologous in $X$, $X^\prime$ respectively, and let $\alpha: \pi_1(X)\rightarrow \pi_1(X^\prime)$ be any isomorphism.
-Then after modifying the embeddings of $N_j$, $N^\prime_{j^\prime}$ by fiber-preserving isotopies if necessary, $\alpha: \pi_1(X)\rightarrow \pi_1(X^\prime)$ may be enhanced to an isomorphism between the Z-splittings of $\pi_1(X)$, $\pi_1(X^\prime)$ associated to the new fiber-sum decompositions of $X$, $X^\prime$. \end{itemize} \end{theorem}
+Then after modifying the embeddings of $N_j$, $N^\prime_{j^\prime}$ by fiber-preserving isotopies if necessary, $\alpha: \pi_1(X)\rightarrow \pi_1(X^\prime)$ may be enhanced to an isomorphism between the Z-splittings of $\pi_1(X)$ and $\pi_1(X^\prime)$ associated to the new fiber-sum decompositions of $X$ and $X^\prime$ respectively. \end{itemize} \end{theorem}